Latest advice and support straight to your inbox SIGN UP

 These help you protect both your tangible and intangible business assets, which, once lost, may be difficult to regain.

-If you design products or create other original output - such as music or printed matter - it is important to protect your intellectual property.
+If you design products or create other original output, eg music or printed matter, it is important to protect your intellectual property.

-Therefore you need a workplace policy which states that:
+Therefore you need a workplace policy that states that:

 If you intend to rely on any kind of penalty clauses, you should always seek legal advice.